McArdle Laboratory: History

 Serving as the Director until 1972, Dr. Rusch (with help from Associate Director Dr. Van R. Potter) charted the course for the Laboratory's scientific future by recruiting a staff of talented young scientists, whose creativity and productivity soon earned the McArdle Laboratory an international reputation for excellence in cancer research.
-From 1972-1991, Dr. Henry C. Pitot, a prominent pathologist and oncologist, provided the leadership as the center expanded its program.
-Dr. Elizabeth C. Miller, who with her husband and scientific partner, Dr. James A. Miller, laid the groundwork for the field of chemical carcinogenesis, also played a key leadership role in the administration of the center, serving as the Associate Director of the Laboratory from 1973 until her death in 1987.
-In 1992 Dr. Norman R. Drinkwater assumed the directorship, and Dr. Bill Sugden became the Associate Director of the McArdle Laboratory.
-Dr. F. Michael Hoffmann took over as Associate Director in 2006 and Dr. James D. Shull became the Director in September 2009.
+From 1972 to 1991, Dr. Henry C. Pitot, a prominent pathologist and oncologist, provided the leadership as the center expanded its program.
+Dr. Elizabeth C. Miller, who with her husband and scientific partner, Dr. James A. Miller, laid the groundwork for the field of chemical carcinogenesis, also played a key leadership role in the administration of the center, serving as the associate director of the Laboratory from 1973 until her death in 1987.
+In 1992 Dr. Norman R. Drinkwater assumed the directorship, and Dr. Bill Sugden became the associate director of the McArdle Laboratory.
+Dr. F. Michael Hoffmann took over as associate director in 2006 and Dr. James D. Shull became the Director in September 2009.
 The current director of the McArdle Laboratory, Dr. Paul F. Lambert, took over the reins in the fall of 2014.

 In its early years, a major focus of McArdle's research program centered on studies of chemical carcinogenesis.
 McArdle scientists established the basis of the chemical induction of various cancers and discovered how known carcinogens initiate the genetic changes in cells that result in tumor formation.
 Early studies also focused on the biochemistry of cancer cells and how they differ from normal cells.
 Gradually the focus of the research program was expanded to other areas of cancer research including the role of viruses in the causation of cancer and, more recently, the roles of oncogenes and developmental processes in cancer.